 “Follow me, and let the dead bury their dead,” replied Jesus.
 (Matt.
 8:22)Jesus is comparing the identification of the self as the physical body to being spiritually dead here.
 It is a metaphorical use of the word "dead."
 A person's physical body may die, but a person can be spiritually dead if we are not living within our actual identity - our spiritual identity.
 Jesus says it another way in Luke:

 “Let the dead bury their dead.
 But as for you, go and preach the sanctuary of God.”
 (Luke 9:60)What does "preach the sanctuary of God" mean?

 It means accepting the superiority - the sanctuary - of the Supreme Being.
-The fact that the Supreme Being is the most powerful, beautiful, gracious, loving and compassionate person.
-The fact that the Supreme Being is our Best Friend and we can rely upon Him.
-We can take shelter - sanctuary - of Him.
+The Supreme Being is the most powerful, beautiful, gracious, loving and compassionate person.
+The Supreme Being is our Best Friend and we can rely upon Him.
+We can take refuge - or sanctuary - of Him.
 This is preaching the "sanctuary of God."